BeyondQuality/beyondquality/research/public_speaking.md

 @RikardEdgren001: Over time I found that my style was a mix of very abstract things and very concrete experiences.
 If it is a keynote I want something catchy and provoking.
 For a normal session, just my story can be enough.

+@basdijkstra: I think the best talks speak from the heart and from experience.
+I've seen and delivered some dreadful talks that were basically regurgitating literature, platitudes and/or tutorials.
+If I want to get that kind of information, I'll read an article or a tutorial.

+@vivianehen: I feel when you can free yourself from expectations to fit into a norm how a talk should be delivered, the chances are high to develop your own style.
+In my experience, humans want to see humans.
+That means imperfection is not only allowed, but welcomed.
+If you have something to share, it does not matter if you are a fullblown actress or actor.
+Just be yourself.

 ### 9. Overcome self-doubt (I don't have anything to say”)